The Online Kenyan Logo

 Read Stories

 Tragic incidents have struck Kakamega and Vihiga counties as fathers are reported to have killed their own children, marking a disturbing trend of domestic violence in the region.
-Separately, an anthrax outbreak in Vihiga has resulted in one confirmed death and exposed over 200 individuals after they consumed contaminated meat.
-Mombasa police are holding nine suspects in connection with a mobile phone hacking scheme aimed at defrauding Kenyans, with questions surrounding the DCI's actions following arrests that have not yet been presented in court.
+In Vihiga, an anthrax outbreak has resulted in one confirmed death and exposed over 200 individuals after they consumed contaminated meat.
+Questions are surrounding the actions of the Directorate of Criminal Investigations following the arrest of several suspects in connection with these incidents who have not yet been presented in court.

 K